 Myth #4: Remodeling My Kitchen or Bathroom Won’t Make My House More Valuable

-A remodel of the kitchen or bathroom will yield an increase in value to the home.
+A remodel of the kitchen or bathroom will yield an increase in value to the home, which will also help when it comes time to sell.
+Recent studies show that homes with recent renovations, especially kitchen or bathrooms, sell faster.
 The relative complexity of these rooms makes remodeling them a fairly major undertaking and one that a new owner will be glad to know they won’t have to take care of since you’ve just done it.
-Of course, the nicer the materials, fixtures, items and appliances used in the remodel, the more it will contribute to the look, functionality and value of the room, which will, in turn, add more to the value of your New Jersey area home.
+Of course, the nicer the materials, fixtures, items, and appliances used in the remodel, the more it will contribute to the look, functionality, and value of the room, which will, in turn, add more to the value of your New Jersey area home.

 Myth #5: A Kitchen or Bathroom Remodel Would Cost Too Much

 If you have been living in your home for any period of time, chances are you have some equity built up in it.
 Your house may be the biggest investment you’ll ever own.
-This makes it a worthwhile place to sink a little money into every now and then.
 As stated in the previous myth, when done right, you should actually get some of the money put into a remodel back when it comes time to sell your home.
 In the meantime, splurge a little to make your kitchen or bath exactly how you want them to be.
 Presumably, you will still be living in this house for some time to come, and your happiness is certainly worth the investment.